moonlight-stream/moonlight-android/README.md

 * Turn on GameStream in the GFE settings
 * If you are connecting from outside the same network, turn on internet streaming
-* When on the same network as your PC, open Limelight and tap on your PC in the list
+* When on the same network as your PC, open Moonlight and tap on your PC in the list
 * Accept the pairing confirmation on your PC
 * Tap your PC again to view the list of apps to stream
 * Play games!